SolidityServices/mkk/docs/sites-inputs-functions.md

 # Pool contributor page

 All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list

 TO DO

-# Pool factory admin page

-(page for only insiders, no need for fancy design)

-TO DO

-# Pool provider admin page

-All functions on this page will need the poolAddress, before arriving to this page, the user needs to select a pool from the list

-(page for only insiders, no need for fancy design)

-TO DO

-# KYC admin page

-(page for only insiders, no need for fancy design)

-TO DO

-# Token Push Registry admin page

-(page for only insiders, no need for fancy design)

-TO DO